OfficeDev/office-js-docs-pr/docs/outlook/add-mobile-support.md

     ]
     ```

-1. If your add-in uses Appointment Attendee mode such as an add-ins that integrates a  providers of note-taking or customer relationship management (CRM) applications, add  "logEventMeetingDetailsAttendee" to the "extensions.ribbons.contexts" array.
+1. If your add-in uses Appointment Attendee mode such as an add-in that integrates a  provider of a note-taking or customer relationship management (CRM) application, add  "logEventMeetingDetailsAttendee" to the "extensions.ribbons.contexts" array.
 The following is an example.

     ```json
     "contexts": [